HolySheet/HolySheet/InterfaceProtocol.md

-# Socket Protocol
+# Interface Protocol

-When not running in CLI mode, HolySheet has the ability to communicate to other programs (a GUI, web interface, etc.) over a socket JSON protocol.
+When not running in CLI mode, HolySheet has the ability to communicate to other programs (a GUI, web interface, etc.) over a JSON protocol.
 When a client (External program) wants information from HolySheet, it sends a request.
 In turn, HolySheet sends a response containing necessary data.
+This protocol is served either over a socket, or console IO streams (Toggleable in startup parameters).
 The following are the supported request and responses, with example JSON.

 - [BasicPayload](#BasicPayload)
 - [ErrorPayload](#ErrorPayload-0)